Our Favourite Cards

 |

-Best Debit Card for Minimal Foreign Exchange FeesThe TransferWise debit card lets you track your spending in real time, converts at the best exchange rate with super low fees, and is free for life.
+Best Debit Card for Minimal Foreign Exchange FeesThe Wise, formerly TransferWise debit card lets you track your spending in real time, converts at the best exchange rate with super low fees, and is free for life.

 Why we like it?
 Using the card is akin to how banking in the future will likely be.
 You don't get statements, you don't get mail or promotions - instead, you get a live feed of all your purchases on your app, zero annual fees, super-low foreign exchange fees and the ability to open up local and international bank accounts all linked to the one card.
 We're huge fans of the simplicity and transparency this debit card offers.
 Basics: